 With Jan’s support, Tim left university and applied the learning from his Bachelor of Commerce to the new business.
 Of course, it was also a fresh start with some familiar challenges and fallbacks for a family-run business.
 Tim’s grandmother’s garage became the warehouse and distribution centre as they got the new business off the ground.

 From this humble start, the business has grown to now carry thousands of products, which they supply to retail.
 They also do some direct-to-consumer sales via an online shopping site.
 The business has built on what Jan and Tim know, but also continues to grow into new areas.
 They work hard to take on feedback from customers and staff.
 “We had a lot of our team having babies all at the same time, and so we came across some great Japanese baby gear brands you couldn’t get here.
 Now you can.” says Tim.

 Having a responsive and fluid business enables them to make decisive moves.
 The Beauty Collective is a well-oiled organisation.
 While Tim took some initial guidance, through the years he’s upgraded the company’s operations in various ways.
-Tim has a team of reps across the country servicing the thousands of pharmacies and retailers who carry the Collective’s diverse product range, so shifting from paper to PDFs and onto iPads enabled reps to process order quickly, as well as getting orders faster to where they’re needed.
+Tim has a team of reps across the country servicing the thousands of pharmacies and retailers who carry the Collective’s diverse product range, so shifting from paper to PDAs and onto iPads enabled reps to process order quickly, as well as getting orders faster to where they’re needed.

 COVID-19 brought many challenges for The Beauty Collective, but also boosted their current systems by speeding up many upgrades.
 Sales tools needed rebuilding, face-to-face contact in store wasn’t possible, while the dynamics of contactless visits prompted a quick shift to online-based cataloguing.